Group Counselling Services

 YANA (You Are Not/Never Alone) is a supportive therapeutic group, designed for women and non-binary folks that are Black (African, Black, and Afro-Caribbean) and are survivors of sexual violence.
 Each group is dynamic in nature, meaning there are many different focuses such as themes (i.e. shame, anger, dissociation) or topics that are brough forth by participants.
 This group can help you to manage, cope with, and heal from trauma through building skills, sharing resources, and connecting community.

-This group is currently unavailable, however please contact Rochelle at rochelle@drcc.ca or call 437-234-2378 for more information about future offerings.
+This group is currently unavailable, however please contact us at info@drcc.ca or for more information about future offerings.

 Therapeutic Approach to Trauma